 Step 3: Time to Wrap Up

 It’s burrito time!
 Yes, you are going to get wrapped in that corset.
-You are getting closer to understanding how to put on a corset, so stay focused.
+You are getting closer to understanding the easiest way to put on a corset, so stay focused.
 With the front unclasped, wrap the corset around your torso.

 Hold it carefully in place and fasten the first, middle and last clasp at the front.
 Once it is in place, continue to fasten the other remaining clasps.
 Make sure you’re simultaneously adjusting your comfort as you fasten the corset from the front.